WELCOME TO ECOS

 Artist: Vikie Lui @studio_kaka

 SciArt is the practice of using art as a tool to communicate and educate an audience in scientific research.
 The approach is a more tangible way to interact with science and a better form of education for visual learners.
 Since many of us are not experts in technical scientific research, the SciArt approach to understanding science is much appreciated.
 These SciArt murals showcase pairs of scientists and artists illustrating coral reefs in the face of climate change.
-The murals are currently located on the Chancellery walk of UNSW upper campus, but will be moving around campus for future SciArt events.
+The murals once decorated the Chancellery walk of UNSW upper campus, but will be moving around UNSW to brighten up the campus.

 The team at Emerging Creatives of Science is made up of experienced and talented artists who love teaching and mentoring others.
 We are currently based in Sydney, Australia, but work with artists, scientists and communicators around the world.